[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 spack install hpctoolkit

-Tip: Spack fetch is somewhat fragile and often has transient
+Tip: Spack fetch is somewhat fragile and sometimes has transient

 problems downloading files.
 You can use spack fetch -D